CTHOMAS-DEVELOPMENT/EARTHQUAKES-STUDY/README.md

 ### Earthquake study

-This application can be used to manipulate required data sets from data derived from earthquakes from this [Earthquakes Hazards Program] (https://earthquake.usgs.gov/).
+This application can be used to manipulate required data sets from data derived from earthquakes from this [Earthquakes Hazards Program](https://earthquake.usgs.gov/).

 ### Technical notes